Today, physician-led initiatives improve the business of healthcare better, faster, and easier.

 How does a cohort group learning experience work?

 The Physician Leadership Accelerator is based on Accelerated Learning theory – a small group of six physicians will be connected to one another through one Good Leadership Executive Coach.
-Together, through a series of workshops, the cohort will collectively learn new skills and design real-world homework assignments to improve as leaders.
+Together, through a series of retreats, webinars, and cohort meetings, the cohort will collectively learn new skills, behaviors, and ways of thinking.
 All participants will come together twice a year for a 2-day in-person retreat, where subject matter experts will facilitate workshops tied to key subjects.
-The program piques in an alignment meeting, where the coach and the participant meet with that participant’s sponsor to discuss the value of the program and set goals for future leadership.

 Who are the teachers and subject matter experts (faculty) involved in the workshops and retreats?